DanielRJohnson/danielrjohnson.github.io/content/posts/projects.md

 [Glimmer](https://github.com/DanielRJohnson/Glimmer) is my own programming language.
 Cool, right?
 I decided to do this because I really enjoyed my programming language semantics course and wanted to dive deeper.
 To do this, I read the book [Writing An Interpreter In Go by Thorsten Ball](https://interpreterbook.com/), followed along with what they did, and have been adding much on top of it.

 ### What is in the repo?
-Specifically, this repo implements a lexer, parser, and a tree-walking evaluator for my language with a complete file-runner, REPL (Read-Eval-Print-Loop), RPPL(Read-Parse-Print-Loop), and RLPL (Read-Lex-Print-Loop).
+Specifically, this repo implements a lexer, parser, typechecker, and a tree-walking evaluator for my language with a complete file-runner, REPL (Read-Eval-Print-Loop), RPPL(Read-Parse-Print-Loop), and RLPL (Read-Lex-Print-Loop).

 ### What can it do?
-Glimmer follows C-like syntax while getting inspiration from Go and Haskell.
-The goal is to have a language with clean syntax that is capable in semantics and performance.
+The goal of Glimmer is to have a language with clean syntax that is capable in semantics and performance.

 Glimmer supports:
  - Common arithmetic/logical operations